 There's a men's version in dark grey as well as the blue women's model above.

 Like the BMC TeamMachine ALR01, the new Trek Emonda ALR is based on the more expensive carbon fibre road bike that shares the same name.
 It’s one of the lightest aluminium frames currently available, with Trek claiming 1,050g for a size 56cm frame.
 Very impressive.
 This model gets a full roster of Tiagra 4700 parts, with a compact chainset and 11-28t cassette.
 Mat reviewed the 2016 model and loved it.

 Giant’s excellent TCR frameset now comes equipped with Tiagra 4700.
 There’s no cutting corners here though, with a full carbon frame and groupset, the TCR Advanced 3 is a super bike at a super price.

 The combination of a 34/50 up front and 12/28 in the rear make this a hill climbing machine.
 The addition of 25mm tyres is a welcome feature for even more comfort.

-The Vitus Zenium family are long-standing road.cc favourites for their excellent handling and manners and their better-than-average value for money.
-Your £900 gets you a 6061 aluminium frame, full carbon fork Tiagra groupset and Shimano RS170 wheels with 28mm Continental Ultrasport II tyres.
+The Vitus Venon family are long-standing road.cc favourites for their excellent handling and manners and their better-than-average value for money.
+Your £850 gets you a carbon fibre frame and full carbon fork, Tiagra groupset and Shimano RS170 wheels with 28mm Continental Ultrasport II tyres.
 It's a versatile and well-rounded package that makes a great all-day bike or an urban pothole-basher for the office dash.